2i2c-org/docs/about/pricing/comparison.md

 There are a few major categories to consider, and we'll provide a brief description of each below.

+### Usage cost

-- **Usage cost**: How much does the infrastructure itself cost to use (either in monthly fees or in cloud costs)?
+How much does the infrastructure itself cost to use (either in monthly fees or in cloud costs)?

+**Why it matters**: The amount of cloud cost you incur is heavily dependent on how you optimize and configure your infrastructure.
+The same group of users can use orders of magnitude more in cloud costs if the proper safeguards and put on their infrastructure.

+### Person cost

-- **Person cost**: How much time does it take to maintain and manage the service, and how much does that time cost?
+How much time does it take to maintain and manage the service, and how much does that time cost?

+**Why it matters**: The more time you must spend configuring, debugging, improving, and supporting infrastructure, the less time you have for focusing on your other goals.
+Cloud infrastructure can be a significant time-sink if you are not already skilled in running it.

+### Right to replicate

-- **Right to replicate**: Does the infrastructure run in a way that you could replicate the end-service nearly identically on your own?
+Does the infrastructure run in a way that you could replicate the end-service nearly identically on your own?

+**Why it matters**: Using infrastructure that is community-owned and portable prevents you from becoming too-dependent on a single vendor or service.
+Vendor lock-in is very common in the scholarly community, and eventually creates major problems in cost and usability.

+### User portability

-- **User portability**: Could the user port their workflows to a different service or local setup with minimal disruption?
+Could the user port their workflows to a different service or local setup with minimal disruption?

+**Why it matters**: Users are continuously moving between communities in their training and in doing their work.
+Using tools, interfaces, and workflows that are community standards ensures that they will have minimal friction in using your infratsructure, and in taking their skills elsewhere.

+### OSS Support

-- **OSS Support**: Does this service reliably drive resources and support to open source communities that underlie the service?
+Does this service reliably drive resources and support to open source communities that underlie the service?

+**Why it matters**: Open source communities are in desperate need of financial and personnel support to keep their infrastructure healthy and dynamic.
+Organizations that commit to re-investing significant resources into open source communities ensure that the tools we all rely on are well-supported and thriving.

+### Scalable

-- **Scalable**: How complex is it to scale this option to many users, high-performance infrastructure, or big data?
+How complex is it to scale this option to many users, high-performance infrastructure, or big data?

+**Why it matters**: Scaling up (e.g., one user with 10x more RAM) or scaling out (e.g., 10 users becoming 1000 users) both come with significant increases in cloud complexity.
+If a service is not designed with scalability from the start, it will be difficult to scale your infrastructure if needed.

+### Customizable

-- **Customizable**: How much control do you have over the experience that your users have?
+How much control do you have over the experience that your users have?
 Can you control the environment, interface, etc?

+**Why it matters**: While much of our infrastructure can be re-used across workflows and use-cases, most communities still require customization that is unique to their needs.
+For example, installing custom packages, modifying interfaces, or adding extensions.
+Customizability allow you to take more ownership over your infrastructure and the workflows it enables.

+### Resilient

-- **Resilient**: Is this option vulnerable to bottlenecks in individual skills and capacity, or is it fault-tolerant and sustained by a group?
+Is this option vulnerable to bottlenecks in individual skills and capacity, or is it fault-tolerant and sustained by a group?

+**Why it matters**: Cloud infrastructure is dynamic and requires constant upkeep and care from experts.
+If there is insufficient maintenance capacity, or the infrastructure is not designed properly, then small problems can balloon into large issues that impact your users.

+### Openness

-- **Openness**: How easy is it to use this infrastructure to facilitate collaboration and access for community members within and between institutions.
+How easy is it to use this infrastructure to facilitate collaboration and access for community members within and between institutions.

+**Why it matters**: Many communities exist across institutional boundaries (for example, a cross-university collaboration).
+However, many services put up barriers to access that allows them to track your information, pay for service, or prevent certain kinds of people from getting in.
+This may have a negative impact on your community's ability to collaborate and grow.

+### Cutting edge

-- **Cutting edge**: How closely does this infrastructure track the latest developments in data science, interactive computing, and cloud technology?
+How closely does this infrastructure track the latest developments in data science, interactive computing, and cloud technology?

+**Why it matters**: The world of data science and open source tools is constantly improving and evolving.
+The same is true for cloud infrastructure.
+Keeping up to date with these developments is a lot of work, but results in a much better experience for your community's users.

+## Overview of services

-Below is a short table summarizing the information below along a few major dimensions.
+Below is a short table summarizing the kinds of services discussed below, and how they (roughly) perform for each of the factors discussed above.
-It makes some simplifications and assumptions, and is meant to be a quick and "glanceable" way to compare the options below:
+It makes some simplifications and assumptions, and is meant to be a quick and "glanceable" way to compare options:

 ::::{grid} 3
 :margin: 1